helrond/songs/_posts/2025-12-15-is_it_dark_yet.md

   Is it dark yet
 </div>

-Come sit beside me, there's nothing to explain
+Come sit beside me, tell me all you feel
-There nothing we can do about the way things have been
+We have reached the age where wounds no longer heal
-I wonder if each winter could be the last
+I know each winter could be the last
-If we have the means to make our future the past
+I wonder if we have the means to make today the past

 <div class="chorus">CHORUS</div>

 Let's leave together when evening falls
 Head up the river beyond its source
-We will get there following that tune
+Maybe we will get there following that tune
 The edges of our vision brightened by the moon

 <div class="chords">
   Em/D<br/>
   D/C<br/>
   <br/>
   G/D/Em<br/>
-  C/G/D/Em<br/>
+  C/G/D/Em/C<br/>
-  G/D/Em/G<br/>
+  G/D/Em/C/G<br/>
   D/G<br/>
 </div>